datastax-labs/Montecristo/montecristo/src/main/resources/templates/datamodel/datamodel_compaction.md

 {{#toLCS}}

-We recommend evaluating the following tables to use `LeveledCompactionStrategy`:
+We recommend upgrading to HCD or >=5.0 and using UCS on the following tables, otherwise evaluate the following tables to use `LeveledCompactionStrategy`:

 {{toLCS}}